Permanent residence permit

 A long-term resident’s EU residence permit issued to a third-country national is also a permanent permit that is valid until further notice.

-You may get an EU residence permit after you have lived in Finland for five years without interruption.
-You must have secure means of support regardless of the grounds on which you apply for an EU residence permit.
+You may get an EU residence permit after you have lived in Finland for 5 years without interruption.
+You must have sufficient financial resources regardless of the grounds on which you apply for the EU residence permit.
 Read more about the requirements and application for an EU residence permit.

 Right of permanent residence of EU citizens and their family members

-An EU citizen has the right of permanent residence in Finland after he or she has legally resided in Finland for an uninterrupted period of five years.
-A family member of an EU citizen has the right of permanent residence in Finland after he or she has legally resided in Finland with the EU citizen in question for an uninterrupted period of five years.
+EU citizens have the right of permanent residence in Finland after they have legally resided in Finland for an uninterrupted period of 5 years.
+A family member of an EU citizen has the right of permanent residence in Finland after he or she has legally resided in Finland with the EU citizen in question for an uninterrupted period of 5 years.

 New residence permit card from a service point

 If you already have a permanent residence permit but your residence permit card expires, is broken or gets lost, do not apply for a new permanent residence permit.
 Instead, you need a new residence permit card.
-Read the instructions for applying for a new card before you visit a service point of the Finnish Immigration Service.
+Read the instructions for applying for a new card before you book an appointment for visiting a service point of the Finnish Immigration Service.

 Application process when you are applying for a permanent residence permit